mcruzel/moodle-cohort-to-syste-role/README.md

 # moodle-cohort-to-system-role
 Assign cohort members to a moodle role.
-Particulary useful for roles system which can't be assigned by bulk users upload.
+Particulary useful for system-wide roles which can't be assigned by bulk users upload.

 # Cohorts in bulk users upload